-In 1926, the dwelling at 72 Chancellor Street was sold to James Duncan, joiner, and was transferred upon his death in 1951 to James Gibson, a railway employee and his wife Hannah.
-The dwelling remained in the Gibson family's ownership until 1988 after which time the property changed hands frequently and quickly.
+In 1924 the dwelling at 66 Chancellor Street was privately sold.
+After reasonably long periods of stable ownership up until the mid-1980s, the property then changed hands frequently and quickly.
 The dwelling continues to be used as a private residence.